orlicekm/CsharpCourse/Lectures/Lecture07/PITCHME.md

 * Avoid flags in parameters
 * Don't use a Singleton pattern
 * Limit the amounts of parameters
-* Functions should do one thing
+* Method should do one thing
 * Function names should say what they do
 * Functions should only be one level of abstraction
 * Function callers and callees should be close